Leticia, Colombia - Things to Do in Leticia

 Insider Tips

-Bring cash in small denominations as ATMs are limited and many jungle lodges and indigenous communities only accept cash payments
+Bring more cash than you think you'll need - ATMs are unreliable and many jungle lodges only accept cash payments

 Explore Activities in Leticia